Personal Gear and Clothing

 - Walking stick (optional)

-- Adult Trips – happy hour beverages (optional) – CFI cannot provide soda pop, beer, wine (or other alcoholic drinks).
+- Adult Trips – happy hour beverages (optional) – CFI cannot provide soda, beer, wine, or spirits.
 You are welcome to bring your own.
 Please drink alcohol responsibly, in accordance with local laws.
 CFI requests most alcohol consumption “wait til camp” though the beer/soda cooler will be available during the day.
 CFI staff are not allowed to consume alcohol during day or operating vehicles, boats or machinery.
-For camping, we prefer beverages be in plastic or metal but a small amount of glass can be accommodated.
+For camping, we prefer beverages be in plastic or metal containers, but a small amount of glass can be accommodated.

 - Musical instruments are a welcome addition to most programs.
 However, before bringing one please contact CFI to ensure that it is appropriate.